 The warm-up is an essential part of the workout.
 If you do not have time to warm up, don’t even bother training.
 By warm-up, we don’t mean 5 mins on a bike and some stretching.

-A warm-up should prepare you for the main part of the workout, and that is weight lifting, so no stretching, please.
-Stretching can be even dangerous for you since it reduces the stability of certain wrists.
+A warm-up should prepare you for the main part of the workout, which is weightlifting, so no stretching, please.
+Stretching can be even more dangerous for you since it reduces the stability of certain wrists.

 A warm-up can be a few corrective exercises on the floor, exercises for activation of glutes and mobility of hips, dynamic movements with a bar…